 Dysphoria means feeling distressed or uneasy.
-Gender dysphoria is a feeling of emotional distress because your gender identity doesn't match the sex that you were assigned at birth.
+Gender dysphoria is a feeling of emotional distress because your inner sense of your gender (gender identity) doesn't match the sex that you were assigned at birth.

-If you are openly transgender, you may be under a lot of extra stress because of discrimination in the community.
+If you're openly transgender, you may feel extra stress because of discrimination in the community.
 If you're not openly transgender, you may have stress from hiding who you really are.
-Rejection, prejudice, fear, and confusion cause long-term stress in many transgender people.
+Rejection, prejudice, and fear can cause long-term stress.

 Gender dysphoria may be diagnosed when you talk with your doctor about feeling upset or distressed that your gender identity isn't the same as your physical or assigned gender.
 Children with gender dysphoria may have similar feelings as adults, including not liking their body.

-If you have gender dysphoria, it's important to realize that there are a lot of people who are transgender.
-Many of them have the same problems, emotions, and questions that you have.
-There are people like you, whether you are openly transgender, are not letting others know that you are transgender, or have a friend or family member who is transgender.
+If you have gender dysphoria, it's important to realize that there are lots of people whose gender doesn't match the sex they were assigned at birth.
+Many have the same problems, emotions, and questions that you have.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineElizabeth T. Russo MD - Internal MedicineChristine R. Maldonado PhD - Behavioral Health

 Adam Husney MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine & Christine R. Maldonado PhD - Behavioral Health

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.